jaywink/matrix-alertmanager/README.md

 * Automatic joining of configured rooms.
 Private rooms require an invite.
 * Secret key authentication with Alertmanager.
 * HTML formatted messages.
+* Optionally mentions `@room` on firing alerts

 ## How to use

 ### Configuration

 Whether running manually or via the Docker image, the configuration is set via environment variables.
 When running manually, copy `.env.default` into `.env`, set the values and they will be loaded automatically.
 When using the Docker image, set the environment variables when running the container.

 ### Docker